For a richer surfing experience on our website, please update your browser.Update my browser now!

 "We are delighted to be collaborating with Ahmedabad University, a partner pursuing a vision of educational innovation very much like our own,” said Richard K. Miller, President of Olin College.
 “I think there will be a great deal of mutual learning in this partnership, and I particularly look forward to the insights we will gain by seeing Olin's educational innovations translated into a new cultural context and implemented across a comprehensive curriculum."

-The announcement of a formal partnership caps a strong working relationship established between the two institutions over several years.
+The formal partnership caps a strong working relationship established between the two institutions over several years.
 Student teams from Olin and Ahmedabad have worked together on joint engineering design projects as part of Olin's Affordable Design and Entrepreneurship (ADE) class.
 There have also been several reciprocal faculty visits.
 In fact, faculty from SEAS have attended the Olin Collaboratory's Summer Institute.
 A presentation President Miller gave during a 2013 visit to Ahmedabad was a spur for pursuing closer ties.